projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 =====================================

 We begin by installing Clear Linux as the development OS on the NUC.
-The Clear Linux release includes an ``acrn.efi`` hypervisor application that will be added to the EFI partition (by the quick setup script or manually, as described below).
+The Clear Linux release includes an ``acrn.nuc6cayh.sdc.efi`` hypervisor application that will be added to the EFI partition (by the quick setup script or manually, as described below).